History of the TCEQ and Its Predecessor Agencies

-- The Texas Air Control Board completes deployment of first continuous-monitoring network.
+- The Texas Air Control Board completes deployment of the first continuous-monitoring network.

 - Congress passes the Safe Drinking Water Act.

-- Texas Air Control Board proposes Texas’ Five-Point Plan amendment to the Federal Clean Air Act.
+- Texas Air Control Board proposes Texas’ Five-Point Plan as an amendment to the Federal Clean Air Act.

 - Congress passes the Resource Conservation and Recovery Act (RCRA) to govern the disposal of all types of solid and hazardous wastes.

-- Federal Clean Air Act and Clean Water Act are amended.
+- The Federal Clean Air Act and Clean Water Act are amended.